Standing and market offers

 What is an electricity market offer?

-Market offers are energy plans with rates, terms and conditions that are set by the energy retailers themselves.
-These tend to be more competitive than default offers, and may include discounts and special offers at sign-up.
+Market offers are energy plans with rates, terms and conditions that are set by energy retailers themselves.
+These tend to be more competitive than default offers, and may include discounts or special offers at sign-up.

-All energy retailers sell their own market offers, so prices will vary between providers.
-The downside to market offers is that, unless you’re on a fixed rate plan, prices may change at any time; unlike default offers, rates aren’t locked in for 12 months.
+Energy retailers set their market offers, so prices will vary between providers.
+The downside to market offers is that unless you’re on a fixed rate plan, prices may change at any time; unlike default offers, variable rate electricity plans aren’t locked in for 12 months.

 While some market offers may be more expensive than standing or default offers, they’re generally a cheaper option for customers who are happy to shop around.